bjanik/21sh/README.md

               [-u] [name] ... [utility [argument]]
               If i option is set, invoke utility with exactly the environment specified by the arguments; the  inher- ited environment shall be ignored completely.
+              If u option is set, invoke utility with a modified environment resulting of the deletion of [name] variables

 #### Export
           export [-n] [name[=value]] ...